 Whether at the shops or setting the table or doing the bills for the month, there are extensive daily opportunities to encourage mathematical thinking.
 We hold at least one community evening a year as an opportunity for parents to come in and understand how they can support their child's learning of the math curriculum.

 'Give a family fish they will eat for the day, teach a family to fish and they will eat forever'

 We believe that if we can connect the learning children need to acquire, to the skills for acquiring it, they will be able to feed themselves into the future.
-Our Inquiry’s are planned across the school each term.
+Our Inquiries are planned across the school each term.
+Our inquiries incorporate all of the arts.
+We love the children getting in and using art to create and celebrate learning.
 They culminate in a celebration that each term reflects uniquely the focus of the Inquiry.

 Most often the community is invited to these 'Celebrations of Learning' and they are a lot of fun for the students as well as a chance to show off what has been studied for the period.
 Look out for the dates for these celebrations in the newsletters, on Facebook and on the community calendar.
-If you have downloaded the school APP you will be invited via this means and of course dates and times can be accessed on this site.
+If you are using SEESAW you will be invited via this means and of course dates and times can be accessed on this site.